-The underwriting process is rule-based and decision intensive, BPM helps automate simple and medium complexity calculations.
+The underwriting process is rule-based and decision-intensive, and BPM helps automate simple and medium-complexity calculations.
 Complex quotes that require specialized underwriters are automatically routed to them.
 A BPM solution empowers underwriters with guided prompts and risk models that help them evaluate risk under party and policy factors.

 3. BPM in Claims:

 Implementing business process management for claims enables insurance companies to process claims and manage risks effectively.
 The overall claim processing time is significantly reduced through BPM.
 Management of third parties is more efficient when BPM tools are used.
 Insurers can automate claim routing to the claims adjuster, improve compliance with regulations, enable straight-through processing, and enhance customer service across multiple touchpoints through BPM.